 Voting Maps/Redistricting

 Under the North Carolina Constitution, after every decennial census, the N.C.
 General Assembly draws districts from which representatives and senators are elected.
 This process is known as redistricting.
-Members of the United States House of Representatives, the North Carolina Senate and the North Carolina House of Representatives are elected by district.
+Members of the U.S. House of Representatives, the N.C.
+Senate, and the N.C.
+House of Representatives are elected by district.
 Some local officials are also elected by district.

 Redistricting maintains equal representation of every district by accounting for population shifts during the previous decade.

-For more information on redistricting in North Carolina, see the General Assembly’s redistricting page.
-It includes current and historical information about the congressional and state legislative maps used for the past 30 years in North Carolina.
-It also includes maps, shapefiles, statistics and other information about the districts.
+You can learn more about redistricting in North Carolina at the General Assembly’s Legislative and Congressional Redistricting webpage.
+It includes current and historical information about the congressional and state legislative maps used in North Carolina for the past 30 years.
+It also includes maps, shapefiles, and statistics about the districts.

 Precinct Files | |